HillsMakan/sydneyhillsmakan/src/content/collaborations/jooosss_team_charity_for_humanity_bali.md

 **Supporting Our Members with Every Booking :**

 At HMG International, part of the commission we receive goes directly toward subsidizing discounts for our members.
-This allows us to offer up to 60% off for HMG International members on Bali cooking class experiences — helping you save more while supporting our community and partners.
+This allows us to offer up to 60% off for HMG International members on Bali cooking class experiences — helping you save more while supporting the community and partners.

 🍳 Booking & Information for Cooking Classes :